Last updated 14 August 2015

 - the Standard Minimum Rules for the Treatment of Prisoners

 - the United Nations Rules for the Protection of Juveniles Deprived of their Liberty guidelines issued by the United Nations High Commissioner for Refugees, including the Revised Guidelines on Applicable Criteria and Standards Relating to the Detention of Asylum Seekers.

 Australia’s mandatory detention system leads to breaches of human rights

 Australia continues to have one of the strictest immigration detention regimes in the world.
 Not only is it mandatory, it is not time limited, and people are not able to challenge the need for their detention in a court.
 The Commission has for many years called for an end to this system of mandatory immigration detention because it leads to breaches of Australia’s human rights obligations, including its obligations under the ICCPR and CRC not to subject anyone to arbitrary detention.

-The Commission has raised particular concerns about the mandatory detention of children, including in A last resort?, the report of the National Inquiry into Children in Immigration Detention, released in 2004.
-The National Inquiry found that Australia’s system of mandatory detention was fundamentally inconsistent with Australia’s obligations under the CRC.
+The Commission has raised particular concerns about the mandatory detention of children, including in The Forgotten Children: National Inquiry into Children in Immigration Detention 2014.
+The National Inquiry found that mandatory and prolonged immigration detention of children is in clear violation of the Convention on the Rights of the Child.
 For further information about the Commission’s concerns regarding the detention of children, see children in immigration detention.

 To avoid being arbitrary, detention must be necessary and reasonable in all the circumstances of the case, and a proportionate means of achieving a legitimate aim.
 If that aim could be achieved through less invasive means than detaining a person, their detention will be arbitrary.